2022 Hong Kong Chief Executive election

 The 2022 Hong Kong Chief Executive election was held on 8 May 2022 for the 6th term of the Chief Executive (CE), the highest office of the Hong Kong Special Administrative Region (HKSAR).
 Incumbent Carrie Lam, who was elected in 2017, declined to seek a second term for family reasons and finished her term on 30 June 2022.
-Former Chief Secretary John Lee was the sole candidate approved by the central government of China in the election and the only candidate to be nominated.
+Former Chief Secretary John Lee Ka-chiu was the sole candidate approved by the central government of China in the election and the only candidate to be nominated.
 He received 1,416 electoral votes (99.44%) and assumed office on 1 July 2022.

 Background

 Universal suffrage advocacy

 The highest office of Hong Kong government, the Chief Executive, is selected by an Election Committee (EC) dominated by pro-Beijing politicians and tycoons.
 Since the terms of Article 45 of the Basic Law of Hong Kong requiring "selection of the Chief Executive by universal suffrage upon nomination by a broadly representative nominating committee in accordance with democratic procedures" have not been implemented, the progress to universal suffrage has been the dominant issue in Hong Kong politics since the transfer of sovereignty in 1997.